conda-incubator/setup-miniconda/README.md

 - For caching to work properly, you will need to set the `use-only-tar-bz2` option to `true`.
 - Some options (e.g. `use-only-tar-bz2`) are not available on the default conda installed on Windows VMs, be sure to use `auto-update-conda` or provide a version of conda compatible with the option.
 - If you plan to use a `environment.yaml` file to set up the environment, the action will read the `channels`listed in the key (if found).
 If you provide the `channels` input in the action they must not conflict with what was defined in `environment.yaml`, otherwise the conda solver might find conflicts and result in very long install times.
+- Conda activation does not correctly work on `sh`.
+Please use `bash.

 ## License